 Table of contents

-1. Uninsured Motorist Insurance in California?
+1. How Does Uninsured and Underinsured Motorist Coverage Work in California?

 California laws require motorists to maintain liability insurance, which combines bodily injury and property damage coverage.
 The minimum liability coverage a person must have is the "15/30/5" liability insurance.

 - $15,000 for bodily injury or death of any individual person involved in a car accident caused by you,

 - $30,000 for bodily injury or death of two or more people combined, and

 - $5,000 for property damage resulting from a collision.